 Figure notes base setback and stepback development standards attributed to Type 1, Type 2, and Type 3 Developments, when adjacent to the Old Town boundary.
-TYPE 1 AND TYPE 2.5 DEVELOPMENTS ARE NOT ADJACENT TO THE OLD TOWN BOUNDARY.
-Modifications to base development standards may be sought through City Council approval of a Planned Block Development (Section 6.1308 of the Scottsdale Zoning (Refer to Sections 5.3006, 6.1308, & 6.1310 of the Scottsdale Zoning Ordinance) Ordinance) or Infill Incentive District (Resolution No. 8370)
+Modifications to base development standards may be sought through City Council approval of a Planned Block Development (Section 6.1308 of the Scottsdale Zoning Ordinance) or Infill Incentive District (Resolution No. 8370).